 - Bulk out with more beans: If you need even more then add in another tin of beans to bulk out the chilli

-Is vegetable chilli healthy?
+Is vegetarian chilli con carne healthy?

 This vegetable chilli is so healthy!
 It’s full of lentils and beans and sweet potato to make it a super healthy and hearty vegetarian main course.